Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Learning with Observed Exogenous States

 \subsection{Extension to General Dynamics of the Exogenous States}

-The idea of reducing Exo-MDP to linear mixture MDP applies to more general dynamics of $\PXi$.
-Under the assumption that the trajectory of the exogenous state $\ExoState_h$ is fully observed, that is, having access to full trajectories of $\{\State_h,\ExoState_h,\Action_h\}$, we show that simple modifications on the feature representation allow us to extend the i.i.d. setting to general dynamics for the exogenous states.
+The idea of reducing Exo-MDPs to linear mixture MDPs applies to more general dynamics of $\PXi$.
+Under the assumption that the trajectory of the exogenous state $\ExoState_h$ is fully observed, that is, having access to full trajectories of $\{S_h,\ExoState_h,\Action_h\}$, we show that simple modifications of the feature representation allow us to extend the i.i.d. setting to general dynamics for the exogenous states.
 We here outline several examples including when $\PXi$ follows a Markov process, a $k$-step Markov process, and a Markov process affected by the agent’s actions, all with efficient regret bounds.

-\textbf{If the exogenous state follows a Markov process affected by the agent’s actions.} Augmenting the state as $(\state_{h+1}, \exostate_h)$, the transition probability can be written as where the feature and unknown coefficient are given by \
+\paragraph{If the exogenous state follows a Markov process affected by the agent’s actions.} Augmenting the state as $(\state_{h+1}, \exostate_h)$, the transition probability can be written as where the feature and unknown coefficient are given by

-Applying the \UCRL algorithm gives upper bound $\tilde{O}(d^2 |{\mathcal{A}}|H^{3/2}\sqrt{K})$.
+Applying the \HFUCRL algorithm gives upper bound $\tilde{O}(d^2 |{\mathcal{A}}|H\sqrt{K})$.

-\textbf{If the exogenous state is Markov.} We can write the transition probability as a $d^2$-dimensional linear mixture representation where the feature vector and unknown coefficient are given by
+\paragraph{If the exogenous state is Markov.} We can write the transition probability as a $d^2$-dimensional linear mixture representation where the feature vector and unknown coefficient are given by

-Again, applying the \UCRL algorithm gives upper bound $\tilde{O}(d^2 H^{3/2}\sqrt{K})$.
+Again, applying the \HFUCRL algorithm gives upper bound $\tilde{O}(d^2 H\sqrt{K})$.

 Generally, if the dynamics of the exogenous state transition is a $L$-step Markov process, the transition probability is the inner product of a $d^L$-dimensional feature vector, with the $L$-step Markov probability as the coefficient.
-Applying the same reduction gives upper bound $\tilde{O}(d^{L+1} H^{3/2}\sqrt{K})$.
+Applying the same reduction gives upper bound $\tilde{O}(d^{L+1} H\sqrt{K})$.

+\begin{remark} The regret bounds above depend on the ambient dimension of the feature representation.
+However, applying the same rank-reduction ideas from \cref{sec:effective_dimension} yields regret bounds in terms of the corresponding \emph{effective dimension} $r$, which can be much smaller than the nominal dimension. \end{remark}